CABLE-LSM/CABLE/documentation/docs/user_guide/inputs/cable_soilparm_nml.md

 ## Descriptive table of parameters

 !!!
-Note
+Note "JULES implementation"

-    In JULES, unintialised variables are assigned a missing data indicator (MDI) value.
+    In JULES, all namelist variables are initialised with a missing data indicator (MDI).
+The MDI value varies according to the type of the namelist variable.

 | Namelist variable | Type              | Available values | Default values | Description                                                                                  |
 |-------------------|-------------------|------------------|----------------|----------------------------------------------------------------------------------------------|